Desserts

 Streusel in a Skillet

 How to make easy, delicious streusel in a skillet, perfect to top any dish or dessert.
-Just cook, crumble and enjoy!
+Just cook, crumble, and enjoy!

-My greatest dessert weakness is for crisps and cobblers.
-Do any of you feel the same way?
-I can walk away from chocolate torte or pass by a cheesecake without a twinge of longing, but put a bowl of apple crisp in front of me and I’m a goner.
-Crisps and cobblers are pretty simple to make, but you’re looking at more than an hour’s time commitment, between preheating the stove, making the topping and filling, and baking.
-I wondered if there might be a shortcut—a way to get the thrill of the crisp without the wait.
 Readers, I’ve done it.
 A streusel topping you cook in a skillet in 15 minutes.
 You can make a batch, use a little, and freeze the rest.
-You can put it on ice cream, yogurt, or puddings.
-You can cook up some blueberries, strawberries, raspberries or peaches in a pot with some sugar for just a few minutes, then top it.
+You can put it on ice cream, yogurt, or pudding.
+You can cook up some blueberries, strawberries, raspberries, or peaches in a pot with sugar for just a few minutes, then top them.
 Today, I had some fresh rhubarb, so that’s what I used (I cooked it with sugar to taste and a little lemon juice.
 Simple.).
 In the amount of time it took to “toast” the streusel in the skillet, the rhubarb was cooked.

 Streusel in a Skillet